jkomyno/core-parser/README.md

 | `3`        | `None`        | `==, ~=, >, >=, <, <=` |
 | `2`        | `Right`       | `&`                    |
 | `1`        | `Right`       | `|`                    |

+## Commands

+* `stack build`: compiles the parser
+* `stack exec core-parser-exe`: executes the parser
+* `stack test`: runs unit tests (there are 20 unit tests, all passing)

+## Example

+By default, the main entrypoint reads a Core source file from the [./example.core](./example.core) file.
+You can create new examples and choose to import them in the program.